kinode-dao/kinode-book/src/processes.md

 Messages that result in networking failures, like requests that time out, are returned to the process that created them as an error.
 There are only two kinds of send errors: Offline and Timeout.
 Offline means a message's remote target definitively cannot be reached.
 Timeout is multi-purpose: it's possible in the remote case that actual networking with that node is compromised, or that the (remote or local) process is simply taking too long to respond / not responding at all.

-A send error will give the process the original message along with saved `context` if any, so the process can handle re-sending, crashing, or otherwise dealing with the failure as it sees fit.
+A send error will give the process the original message along with saved `context` if any, so the process can handle re-sending, crashing, or otherwise dealing with the failure as the developer desires.
 If the error comes from a response, the process may optionally try to send a response again: it will be directed towards the original outstanding request.

 ### Capabilities